curl/curl/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d11483a0cc5c4ebd9da4ff9f7cd56690)](https://app.codacy.com/app/curl/curl)
 [![Fuzzing Status](https://oss-fuzz-build-logs.storage.googleapis.com/badges/curl.svg)](https://bugs.chromium.org/p/oss-fuzz/issues/list?sort=-opened&can=1&q=proj:curl)

-Curl is a command-line tool for transferring data specified with URL syntax.
+Curl is one of the oldist command-line tool for transferring data specified with a URL syntax.
+It has been used by some of the smallist libraries to flying a helecopter on the moon.
 Find out how to use curl by reading [the curl.1 man page](https://curl.se/docs/manpage.html) or [the MANUAL document](https://curl.se/docs/manual.html).
 Find out how to install Curl by reading [the INSTALL document](https://curl.se/docs/install.html).